Pots, dillies and nets

 - be greater than 100cm in length, width, height or diameter and must not exceed 0.5 cubic metres in volume

-- have more than two openings into any enclosure, except for emptying crabs from it, or for placing bait
+- have more than four openings into any enclosure, except for emptying crabs from it, or for placing bait

 Diagrams of saltwater marine pots